[Written while listening to this]

 So, here is where I leave you.
 How will you invest your time and money in future education?
 Wherever it is, may you invest in yourself with eyes wide open 🙂

-This is an expansion of this post I made on the Pinpoint Bodywork Forum.
+This is an expansion of this post I made on the Pinpoint Education Forum.
 Please join us on Facebook if you haven’t already!